BonnyAD9/uamp/other/manpages/uamp5.md

     "previous_timeout": null

-### Other
+### Server

-This section contains options that don't cleary fit to any of the previous sections.
-These options are usually little more advanced to the previous options.
+This section contains options related to the server created by uamp running in background.

 `server_address`
   Uamp creates TCP server for communication across uamp instances.
 This is the